-The main technical challenge with gene repair is finding the section of DNA that needs to replaced and getting the scissors to the right place.
+The main technical challenge with gene repair is targeting the correct section of DNA that needs to be replaced.
 Until recently this has been done with molecules called Zinc Finger Nucleases, which recognise certain 'landmarks' in the DNA.
-The nearer the landmark is to the stretch of DNA to be replaced, the more successful the gene repair is; unfortunately the nearest landmark for lots of cystic fibrosis mutations is still further than ideal, which makes the process of gene repair quite inefficient.
+The nearer the landmark is to the stretch of DNA to be replaced, the more successful the gene repair is; unfortunately, the nearest landmark for lots of cystic fibrosis mutations is still further than ideal, which makes the process of gene repair quite inefficient.